The Early Years

 Addition of New Academic Programs

 In 2014, the SDSU Medical Laboratory Science program became part of the College of Pharmacy.
 In the same year, the South Dakota Board of Regents approved an interdisciplinary Master of Public Health program.
 The College of Pharmacy is a partner in this program along with the College of Agriculture, Food & Environmental Sciences; the College of Nursing; the College of Arts, Humanities & Social Sciences; and the College of Education and Human Sciences.
 In recognition of the expanded academic programs offered, the name of the college changed to the College of Pharmacy and Allied Health Professions in July 2016, and a new department (Allied and Population Health) was added in July 2019.
+The College's academic programs expanded further in 2020 with the transition of the Respiratory Care program from Dakota State University to South Dakota State University.

 Throughout the College’s history, the quality and enthusiasm of our students have not changed.
 Our students have always been a strength for the College as evidenced by their outstanding achievements through their student organizations and individual efforts.
 The College has trained almost 4000 graduates, and it has earned its longstanding reputation of providing quality graduates in the health care professions.